soma-smart/framefox/docs/framefox/src/content/docs/introduction.md

 ## What Makes Framefox Different?

-### Enterprise-Grade Architecture in Python Web Development
+### Best practices from day one in Python Web Development

 While many Python web frameworks focus primarily on rapid prototyping or minimal setup, Framefox takes a different approach.
-It brings the architectural rigor typically found in enterprise frameworks to the Python ecosystem, without sacrificing Python's simplicity and readability.
+It provides the structured organization and proven patterns of mature frameworks, while preserving Python's natural simplicity and readability.

 **Core Principles:**
 - **Structure over Convention**: Clear, explicit structure that scales from small projects to large applications